TheKorpos/MD2Gamma/README.md

 # About the plugin

 This plugin is made to enable formal verification of SysML statechart based behavioral models in MagicDraw.
-To achive its goal the plugin utilitizes the [Gamma Statechart Composition Framework](https://inf.mit.bme.hu/node/6028) and [UPPAAL](http://www.uppaal.org/) by introducint a tranformation to Gamma's Statechart language which can be translated to UPPAAL models.
+To achive its goal the plugin utilizes the [Gamma Statechart Composition Framework](https://inf.mit.bme.hu/node/6028) and [UPPAAL](http://www.uppaal.org/) by introducint a tranformation to Gamma's Statechart language which can be translated to UPPAAL models.

 # Main Goals
 * Transform statecharts to Gamma's statechart language